yanchaomcp/AI_Hackathon_2024/README.md

 ## MeWayWise: a user-preference-based travel mode recommendation tool
 ##### Author: Yanchao Li (yl9918@nyu.edu)

-`MeWayWise` is a travel recommendation tool designed to suggest the best travel modes for specific origin-destination pairs based on user preferences.
-The system integrates local data processing with AI models in LM Studio to deliver personalized travel recommendations efficiently.
+Every individual deserves a travel mode that fits their unique preferences and circumstances—whether they are navigating the world on wheels, managing heavy luggage, or making decisions based on financial constraints. `MeWayWise` is a travel recommendation tool designed to promote **inclusivity** and **equity** by offering tailored travel solutions.
+By integrating local data processing with AI models in LM Studio, the tool ensures personalized recommendations for everyone, empowering users to travel efficiently and comfortably, no matter their needs.

 #### Repository Contents
 1. `demo_basic.py`